joesb/helios360/content/deliver/fractional/index.md

 {% ImgFigure '', image.classes %}![Joe Baker](/public/images/me-july-2024-portrait.jpeg){.image-greyscale-50 .image-rounded eleventy:widths="200,350,500"}{% endImgFigure %}

-I am a highly accomplished technical delivery leadership expert, with extensive experience in service delivery, client services, professional services for creative and digital agencies, SaaS product businesses, and UK central government digital transformation.
+I am a highly accomplished technical delivery leadership expert, with extensive experience in technical project delivery and professional services for ambitious creative and digital agencies, SaaS product businesses, and UK central government digital transformation.
 I have a strong record of delivering successful digital projects at scale.{.content-canvas-item-main-left-main-end}

 I've worked in Agile delivery contexts for 20 years, using all the Agile project management tools, with most significant part of my delivery experience formed by the UK Government Delivery Service (GDS) Agile delivery framework.{.content-canvas-item-main-left-main-end}